 Note about Anesthesia Free dental cleanings

 You may have heard about “anesthesia free” dental cleaning from your local groomer, pet store or word of mouth.
 The practice involves scaling of your pet’s teeth without putting them under anesthesia.
-While it sounds like a nice alternative , we strongly advise against it.
+While it sounds like a nice alternative , it is important to note it has several limitations.
 A general dental cleaning alone does very little for oral health.
 The crowns of the teeth are cleaned without treating any conditions below the gum-line.
 This will only make your pet’s teeth look cleaner and help your pet’s breath smell better temporarily, but will do very little for overall oral health.
+Pet hygienists are only legally allowed to clean teeth for cosmetic reasons, and are never permitted to clean under the gum line.
+If your pet has red or bleeding gums, heavy tartar above or below the gum line, loose or wiggly teeth or foul breath, then it is likely he/she will not be a candidate for “anesthesia free ” cleaning.

 We all love our pets, and understand the anxiety related to having our pets anesthetized, however the risks of periodontal disease and oral health problems from lack of proper dental care far outweigh any risks of anesthesia.